 After an accident, you likely have questions about your rights and your legal options.
 How can I pay my medical bills?
 How long will I be out of work?
 Do I need an attorney?
 If you were hurt, you might be entitled to compensation that can cover some of the costs you have incurred without fault of your own.
 This can include medical bills, physical therapy, lost wages, long-term care, and pain and suffering.

 It is unlikely that you can get the fair compensation you deserve without an experienced attorney.
 Those with representation could get up to three times the amount, or more, than those who attempt to settle on their own.
 Let our firm handle all the paperwork, phone calls with the insurance company, and negotiations while you work on fully recovering from your injuries.
 There is no fee for our services unless we win your case.

 Why Choose Us?

-At Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A. we have a strong track record of over 35 years of experience assisting individuals and families in the West Palm Beach and surrounding areas.
+At Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., we have over 35 years of experience assisting individuals and families in West Palm Beach and surrounding areas.
 Our auto accident attorneys are committed to getting our clients the compensation they deserve for their claims.
-We are a highly-rated firm and we have the skills, knowledge, and experience required to get the desired results for you.
-We understand the physical pain and suffering, medical bills, lost wages, and stress that often result from the negligence and wrongful conduct of others.
-With Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A. as your advocates, we are ready to fight to protect your best interests and seek full compensation for your injuries.
-Contact us at (561) 689-8180 to get started.
+We are a highly-rated firm.
+And we have the skills, knowledge, and experience required to get your desired results.

 Car Accident Cases We Handle